-Luckily for you, if you have found yourself with a layover at Zurich Airport, you’ll be doing so at one of the top airports in the world.
-Travellers love this airport for its sleek design, ease of use, and cleanliness.
-It’s not too big, but it is well appointed with amenities, shops and restaurants (albeit pricey), and excellent connections to the city center and nearby towns.
-Whatever you’re in the mood for, here are 12 things to do on a layover at Zurich Airport.
+Luckily for you, if you’ve found yourself with a layover at Zurich Airport, you’re passing time at one of Europe’s more traveller-friendly hubs.
+Travellers often praise the airport for its clean layout, clear signage, and efficient connections.
+It’s not especially large, but it is well equipped with shops, restaurants (often pricey), and fast links into Zurich and nearby towns.
+Whether you want to eat, stretch your legs, or simply pass the time comfortably, here are 12 things you can do on a layover at Zurich Airport.

 1. Enjoy a meal